umcu7tcoillab/Fractionated-dipole-antenna-2015/README.md

 ## The design
 As publicised by Raaijmakers et al. The fractionated dipole antenna: A new antenna for body imaging at 7 Tesla.
 Magnetic Resonance in Medicine; 2015.
 This dipole is the same as the one used in the mentioned paper.

+*Please be careful using this design as high power RF can be harmful.
+Only use this design on phantoms.
+Use 2cm distance from subject.
+Human subjects can only be used after exhaustive SAR simulations and safety assessment of your setup.*

 The PCB has been drawn in Kicad 5.1.4.